Beating the Odds in Building Enterprise Applications on ServiceNow

 The particular benefit of ServiceNow is that there’s no limit to what types of applications you can deploy.
 You can choose to build new products atop of the next platform modules:

-Together, such solutions round up to and a countless combination of specific enterprise apps to meet any need you have.
+Together, such solutions round up to 75 different use cases and a countless combination of specific enterprise apps to meet any need you have.

 Below we lined up several examples of enterprise ServiceNow apps other organizations are creating.